LDNGuide

 OpenTable logo

 We’re about to sound incredibly America’s Next Top Model, but Kol is a restaurant that has it.
-They serve a Mexican-inspired tasting menu in a warm, terracotta dining room with a buzzing open kitchen.
+They serve a Mexican tasting menu in a warm, terracotta dining room with a buzzing open kitchen.
 Hold the pretentious faff, think instead: smoky mezcal broths, squid paired with a rich cashew mole, and a gooseberry and pear salsa tortilla situation that will make you rue the day you ever willingly bought an Old El Paso kit.
 It isn’t easy getting a booking at this Marylebone spot but persevere.
-It will be entirely worth it to experience a Mexican fine dining restaurant that’s confident, wildly creative, and never boring.
+It will be worth it to experience a Mexican fine dining restaurant that’s confident, wildly creative, and far from boring.

 Chase Sapphire Card Ad